 Site area PO5 The development has sufficient area and dimensions to accommodate required buildings and structures, vehicular access, manoeuvring and parking and landscaping.
 No example provided.
-Bui lding height POe 3 E6 The height of buildings is in keeping with the predominant commercial character of the precinct and does not cause adverse amenity impacts on nearby sensitive land uses and zones.
+Bui lding height POe 6 E6 The height of buildings is in keeping with the predominant commercial character of the precinct and does not cause adverse amenity impacts on nearby sensitive land uses and zones.
 Building height does not exceed the maximum height identified on Overlay map - Building heights.
-Bui It form puildings exhibit a high standard of design and struction, which: adds visual interest to the streetscape (e.g. variation in materials, patterns, textures and colours, cantilevered awning); enables differentiation between buildings; contributes to a safe environment; incorporates architectural features within the building facade at the street level to create human scale; treat or break up blank walls that are visible from public areas; includes building entrances that are readily identifiable from the road frontage, located and oriented to favour active and public transport usage by connecting to pedestrian footpaths on the street frontage and adjoining sites; facilitate casual surveillance of all public spaces.
+Bui It form Built form PO7 All buildings exhibit a high standard of design and construction, which: a. adds visual interest to the streetscape (e.g. variation in materials, patterns, textures and colours, cantilevered awning); b. enables differentiation between buildings; c. contributes to a safe environment; d. incorporates architectural features within the building facade at the street level to create human scale; e. treat or break up blank walls that are visible from public areas; f. includes building entrances that are readily identifiable from the road frontage, located and oriented to favour active and public transport usage by connecting to pedestrian footpaths on the street frontage and adjoining sites; g. facilitate casual surveillance of all public spaces.
 No example provided.
-B Anings are provided at the ground floor fronting estrian footpaths.
+Basic provided at the ground floor fronting estrian footpaths.
 Awnings: provide adequate protection for pedestrians from solar exposure and inclement weather; are integrated with the design of the building and the form and function of the street; E8 Buildings incorporate an cantilevered awning that: a. is cantilevered b. extends from the face of the building; c. has a minimum height of 3.2m and a maximum height of 4.2m above pavement level;

-c. do not compromise the provision of street trees and signage; d. ensure the safety of pedestrians and vehicles. d. does not extend past a vertical plane of 1.5m inside the kerb line to allow for street trees and regulatory signage; e. aligns with adjoining buildings to provide continuous shelter where possible.
-Awning requirements PO9 No example provided.
+c. do not compromise the provision of street trees and signage; d. does not extend past a vertical plane of 1.5m inside the kerb line to allow for street trees and regulatory signage; d. ensure the safety of pedestrians and vehicles. e. aligns with adjoining buildings to provide continuous shelter where possible.
+Awning requirements Cypeficient height with Bidjoining properties.
+PO9 No example provided.
 Building entrances: a. are readily identifiable from the road frontage; b. are designed to limit opportunities for concealment; c. are located and oriented to favour active and public transport usage by connecting to pedestrian footpaths on the street frontage and adjoining sites; d. include footpaths that connect with adjoining site; e. are adequately lit to ensure public safety and security; f. provide a dedicated, sealed pedestrian footpath between the street frontage and the building entrance.
 Note - The design provisions for footpaths outlined in the Planning scheme policy - Integrated design may assist in demonstrating compliance with this Performance Outcome.
-Accessibility and permeability PO10 No example provided.
+Accessibility and permeability · PO10 No example provided.
 Development contributes to greater permeability within the precinct by facilitating a network of convenient and safe pedestrian walkways, cycle ways and mid block connections.
-Car parking
+Car parking ·